Chris Jericho: Charity work

-Jericho keeps his philanthropic and charitable efforts private.
-Alongside WWE superstars Kevin Owens and Tyler Breeze, he donated $2,500 to help victims of the Alberta forest fires.
-He also donated $1,500 to help Brian Knobbs with his knee surgery.
-In 2023, after Buffalo Bills player Damar Hamlin's on-field collapse during a game against the Cincinnati Bengals, Jericho donated $10,000 to Hamlin's charity; originally a $5,000 donation, he later donated another $5,000 after misspelling his name in the original donation.
+In 2023, after Buffalo Bills player Damar Hamlin's on-field collapse during a game against the Cincinnati Bengals, Jericho donated $10,000 to Hamlin's charity; originally a $5,000 donation, he later donated another $5,000 after misspelling his own name in the original donation.
+In 2025 Jericho donated $5,000 to help cover fellow wrestler Sabu’s funeral arrangements.
+Later that same year he contributed $2,500 to a fundraiser for independent wrestler Syko Stu after he faced serious assault and injuries during a match.